-Based on the impairment analysis as at 31 December 2020, the estimated recoverable amount of the CGUs exceeded their carrying amounts.
-Management has not identified any reasonably possible change in the key assumptions which could cause the carrying amount to exceed the recoverable amount.
-Management is confident that based on its assessment goodwill is recoverable and accordingly, no impairment loss has been recorded.
+Based on the impairment analysis as at 31 December 2022, the estimated recoverable amount of the CGUs exceeded their carrying amounts by approximately US\$ 24 million (2021: US\$ 36 million).

+Management has identified that a reasonably possible change in two key assumptions could cause the carrying amount to exceed the recoverable amount.
+The following table shows the amount by which these two assumptions would need to change individually for the estimated recoverable amount to be equal to the carrying amount.

+Change required for carrying amount to equal recoverable amount

+In percent 2022 2021

+Discount rate 1-7 1-8

+Budgeted EBITDA Growth rate (7-38) (9-46)

+Management is confident that based on its assessment goodwill and brands are recoverable and accordingly, no impairment loss has been recorded.